jrhicks/jrhicks.github.source/pages/dynamic_loki_views_and_flux_stores/index.md

 In a [Case for Flux](https://medium.com/@dan_abramov/the-case-for-flux-379b7d1982c6), Dan relates Flux to a foundational concept of Command Query Responsibility Segregation.
 It is a very worthwhile read.
 Here is more information on
 [CQRS from Martin Fowler](http://martinfowler.com/bliki/CQRS.html)

+#Conclusion

+I'm not suggesting that Flux is bad.
+In fact I use it extensively in a [Map editing application](https://www.youtube.com/watch?v=HuaaEKpNEOU).
+But if we can invoke its elements dynamicly, abstract away performance concerns, reduce coupling, and preserve CQRS - I think we should investigate it.